isaacweihs/stellaris-yaml-syntax-highlighting/README.md

   - Limited support does exist for other themes not adjusted for specific syntaxing

 ## Credits
-This project is a patched version of [The24thDS](https://github.com/The24thDS/stellaris-yaml) very similar project that is now outdated.
+This project is a patched version of [The24thDS](https://github.com/The24thDS/stellaris-yaml) very similar project.
+I had issues with their project so I made an alternative version.

 ## Version
 Current version: 1.0.5